Bid Audit

 "I've been on both sides of the bid table — as the contractor submitting the number and as the decision-maker evaluating them.
 I know what owners are actually looking at, what kills a bid before it's even read, and what separates a winning proposal from a losing one at the same price point."

-What Randy Looks For
+What Your Partner Looks For

 Six specific areas that determine whether a commercial bid wins or loses — most contractors only look at the first two.